-Compensation for damage can be sought by any victim that has suffered harm as a consequence of a competition law infringement, regardless of whether such person is a direct or indirect purchaser.
-The compensation includes (i) the actual loss suffered as a direct consequence of the infringement, (ii) the loss of profits; as well as (iii) the payment of interests and (iv) appreciation.
+Compensation for damage can be sought by any victim that has suffered harm as a consequence of a competition law infringement, regardless of whether the person is a direct or indirect purchaser.
+The compensation includes the actual loss suffered as a direct consequence of the infringement, the loss of profits, the payment of interests and appreciation.

-The Decree provides that, to avoid overcompensation, the actual damage awarded in relation to damages at any level of the supply chain cannot exceed the overcharge harm suffered at that level.
+The Decree provides that to avoid overcompensation, the actual damage awarded in relation to damages at any level of the supply chain cannot exceed the overcharge harm suffered at that level.

-The loss of profits, on the other hand, falls within the category of the indirect damages, which, in accordance with Italian civil law, can be awarded on the basis of the theory of causal regularity (ie, insofar as they can be construed as a 'normal effect' of the infringement).
+The loss of profits, on the other hand, falls within the category of indirect damages, which, in accordance with Italian civil law, can be awarded on the basis of the theory of causal regularity (ie, insofar as they can be construed as a 'normal effect' of the infringement).